Investors in Diversity Silver accreditation

 In the Matthews case, the WRC stressed the importance of the expectation from the recruiting organisation to explain the decision reached but did not require the organisation to provide career development advice to unsuccessful candidates.

-Sonya Boyce is head of HR consulting at Mazars in Ireland, the accounting firm.
+Sonya Boyce is head of People Consulting at Mazars in Ireland.